-The outside law firm presents the findings and themes to the Nominating and Governance Committee, which discusses the findings; the outside law firm then presents to the findings to the Board in conjunction with the Nominating Committee Chair.
+irm The outside law firm presents the findings and themes to the Nominating and Governance rry of Committee, which les discusses the findings; g the outside law firm ng then presents to the findings to the Board in nittee conjunction with the Nominating Committee Chair.
+Results requiring additional consideration are addressed at subsequent Board and Committee meetings and such discussions are reported back to the Board, where appropriate.